 Site icon Texas Travel Talk

-Top Getaways From San Antonio
+5 Top Getaways From San Antonio

 Top Getaways From San Antonio.
 Valencia Hotel SA Riverwalk river view

-Weekend getaways, especially long extended weekends, are becoming very popular, especially in Texas.
+Weekend getaways and extended weekends are becoming very popular, especially in Texas.
 These trips are now considered mini vacations for some, especially those with long work weeks and busy lives.
 It is essential to get away, even if it’s just for a weekend.
-My family has explored much of Texas this way; from a German town in the Hill Country to beachside bungalows in the Gulf of Mexico, I’ve listed four top getaways from San Antonio that you may want to consider.
+So, whether you live in the big city or staying for an extended time, here are the top getaways from San Antonio.
+Here are 5 top getaways from San Antonio to put on your list.

 Adeina and friends

-• Fredericksburg – Texas Hill Country
+1. Fredericksburg – Texas Hill Country

-This could very well be one of the best last-minute weekend getaways from San Antonio.
+This could be one of the best last-minute weekend getaways from San Antonio.
 Fredericksburg, TX, is also a great day trip from San Antonio, but I consider it one of the best weekend trips.

 It’s a small town just an hour’s drive from San Antonio and the perfect place for wine tasting.
 The main street in Fredericksburg is filled with boutique shops, local wineries, and some of the best German food you’ve ever had.

-Where To Eat
+Where To Eat in Fredericksburg

-What To Do
+What To Do in Fredericksburg

 What to do in Fredericksburg?
 Drink wine.
 Did you know there are over 115 wineries on HWY 290 in the Hill Country, most of which are in the Fredericksburg area?
 You can hop on a wine tour bus or visit them alone.
 Most of them do tastings, and many have food options as well.
 On the main street in Fredericksburg, boutiques and shopping stores will keep you busy all afternoon, along with tasting rooms blended in for a quick tasting or glass of wine.
 If you love adventure, then be sure to head out to Enchanted Rock State Park and make a reservation during the busy season.